The genocide of the Armenians

 The elimination of the Armenians from the six administrative subdivisions equivalent to an eastern province, their historical territory, appears as a priority.
 The convoys of deportees – women, children, old people – are methodically removed along the way.
 Few of them manage to reach the "places of relegation".
 On the other hand, a greater number of those from western Anatolia or Thrace, shipped to Syria from July to September 1915, often by train, reach at least Cilicia.

 The final stage of the destruction process takes place in the twenty-five concentration camps in Syria and Upper Mesopotamia set up from October 1915, which welcome about 800,000 deportees.
-From April to December 1916, some 500,000 Armenians who survived there were systematically massacred, particularly at the sites of Ras al-Ayn and Dayr al-Zawr.
+From April to December 1916, some 500,000 Armenians who survived there were systematically massacred, particularly at the sites of Ras ul-Ayn and Deir es-Zor.

 THE END OF A WORLD

-In the aftermath of the Armistice of Moudros, there are some 300,000 survivors, mainly women and children, who will be able to return to their homes or will be taken into shelters and orphanages run by Armenian or foreign charitable organizations, including the American Near East Relief.
+In the aftermath of the Armistice of Mudros, there were some 300,000 survivors, mainly women and children, who could return to their homes or be taken into shelters and orphanages run by Armenian or foreign charitable organizations, including the American Near East Relief.

 Assessment